Dardin-dale/electron-react-serialport/README.md

 **Clone and run for a quick way to see Electron in action.**

+This version still has issues - try electron-native-plugin and configurations. will probably need electron-native-patch-loader custom definition to get working.

 [Quick Start Guide For Electron](https://electronjs.org/docs/tutorial/quick-start)

 This application uses React in combination with Electron for the serialport use case.
 I personally have had a lot of trial and error getting the npm serialport module to bundle nicely with Electron and React so, I hope this helps.
 After importing the serialport library I use electron-rebuild to ensure that the library is re-compiled to the correct Node.js version.
 I manually imported React and took the examples from the [Electrate project]().
 I found that create-react-app and yarn gave me issues trying to troubleshoot getting the serialport library to integrate.